-As explained in the Statewide and Cross-Sector Policies section of the draft Scoping Plan, implementation of an economy-wide carbon tax or cap-and-invest program would reduce emissions and provide funding to support other programs.
+As discussed in the Statewide and Cross-Sector Policies section of the Scoping Plan, implementation of an economywide cap-and-invest program would reduce emissions and provide funding to support other programs.
 If industrial sources are included, mechanisms should be identified to mitigate the risk of leakage from such policy.
 First, New York could participate in a regional program that provides a common carbon price across the region.
-New York already participates in the Regional Greenhouse Gas Initiative (RGGI) and it could decide to participate in another regional program as part of a multi-sector or economywide strategy.
-Second, the policy could be designed to exempt facilities in EITE industries (in the case of a carbon tax) or provide free allowances to such facilities in any cap-and-invest program.
+New York already participates in the Regional Greenhouse Gas Initiative (RGGI) and it could participate in another regional program as part of a multi-sector or economywide strategy.
+Second, the policy could be designed to provide free allowances to such facilities in any cap-and-invest program.
 The free allocation could be output-based and be based on benchmarking of more efficient, lower emission sources in the industry.

-In the future, as DEC or other state agencies promulgate rules and regulations to achieve the statewide emissions reduction limits, the State should consider the strategies discussed in the Just Transition chapter, to mitigate the risk of leakage in EITE industries posed by any emission mandates that may threaten significant emissions leakage in industry.
+In the future, as DEC or other State agencies promulgate rules and regulations to achieve the statewide emissions reduction limits, the State should consider the strategies discussed in the Chapter 7.
+Just Transition, to mitigate the risk of leakage in EITE industries posed by any emission mandates that may threaten significant emissions leakage in industry.